mentoc3000/gutlogic/client/README.md

    distributed to **Firebase App Distribution** with internally managed groups, and has a different package identifier so it can be installed adjacent to a staging or release build.

-2. `staging` - The earliest publically distributed releases are on the staging channel, which are built from the `master` branch and linked against the `gutlogic` project.
+2. `staging` - The earliest publicly distributed releases are on the staging channel, which are built from the `master` branch and linked against the `gutlogic` project.
 Data from the staging channel is shared with the release channel.
 The staging channel should be feature complete.
 The staging channel is distributed to **Google Play Store Open Tests** and **Apple TestFlight** and